 Whether you are a peer counselor, volunteer,

-death doula, outreach worker, healer, coach, mentor - this training program provides foundational skills that allow
+death doula, outreach worker, healer, coach, mentor, community leader - this program provides foundational skills that allow

 you to show up in compassionate and healing ways for others.

 Whether you have been supporting others in the helping field for years, or you are just starting out on your path being called to tend to grief - this program offers accessible yet profound ways to deepen your knowledge and approaches supporting others through difficult times.

 Content is grounded in trauma-aware, heart-centered, culturally-inclusive and resiliency-based therapeutic approaches and is relevant to multiple contexts - whether it be death, illness, divorce, relationship endings, career transitions, substance